-Each new note will bear interest from its issuance date.
-Holders of old notes that are accepted for exchange will receive, in cash, accrued interest on the old notes to, but not including, the issuance date of the new notes.
-The interest will be paid with the first interest payment on the new notes.
-Interest on the old notes accepted for exchange will cease to accrue upon issuance of the new notes.
+Each New Note will bear interest from its issuance date.
+Holders of Old Notes that are accepted for exchange will receive, in cash, accrued interest on the Old Notes to, but not including, the issuance date of the New Notes.
+The interest will be paid with the first interest payment on the New Notes.
+Interest on the Old Notes accepted for exchange will cease to accrue upon issuance of the New Notes.

 Conditions to the Exchange Offer.....

-The only conditions to completing the exchange offer are that the exchange offer not violate applicable law or any applicable interpretation of the SEC's staff, that no injunction, order or decree has been issued which would prohibit, prevent or materially impair our ability to proceed with the exchange offer and that any necessary governmental approvals have been obtained.
+The only conditions to completing the exchange offer are that the exchange offer not violate applicable law or any applicable interpretation of the Commission staff, that no injunction, order or decree has been issued which would prohibit, prevent or materially impair our ability to proceed with the exchange offer and that any necessary governmental approvals have been obtained.
 See "Terms of the Exchange Offer--Conditions."